richwill28/notes/README.md

 ## Disclaimer

 Most of the notes are intended for my own use.
-Those that I think are decent enough for public consumption will have a dedicated README.
 Feedbacks are welcome.